 SLHA has an awards scheme to recognise the endeavours and achievements of local groups, societies and individuals in the fields of Lincolnshire history and archaeology.

-Projects suitable for entry to the scheme are published books, exhibitions, lectures, educational resources and village trails, but other projects, as long as they focus on the history and archaeology of the County, can be submitted and will be considered.
+Projects suitable for entry to the scheme include published books, exhibitions, lectures, websites, educational resources and village trails.
+In fact, any project, so long as it relates to the history and archaeology of the County, can be submitted and will be considered.
 Brief accounts of successful projects from previous years are reported on this website.

-The closing date for the 2019 awards is 30 June 2019.
+The closing date for the 2024 awards is 31 August 2024